tuna-alatan/FilterCuda/README.md

-# Low-pass Filter Using Shared Memmory in CUDA
+# Low-pass Filter Using Shared Memory in CUDA
 This is an application developed for getting experience with using shared memmory in CUDA.
 The results can be observed below.

 ## Input Image